csys-fresher-batch-2021/libraryapp-micheal/README.md

 #####Tester Note:
- 1. Admin Password will be encrypted after registration So please use Encrypted password for login, Encrypted password will be like "your password"@lib_987
+ 1. Admin Password will be encrypted after registration So please use Encrypted password for Admin login, Encrypted password will be like "your password"@lib_987
  2. Add book button in search jsp is used to dislay the book in the return book form for user friendly action, it will be automatically deleted after refresh